 The stated intention is to broaden the appeal of casino games and generate new interest from millennials who see Vegas and Atlantic City as a haunt for previous generations.
 The point is a reasonable one - take a walk along the strip in Vegas and you will see people of all ages and backgrounds, including plenty in their 20s.
-But set foot inside one of the major casinos, and the average age of the punters is over 50.
+But set foot inside one of the major casinos, and the average age of the punters is over 50 which is a big age difference between those who go to actual casinos and those who are looking for best payout online casino.

 However, an unexpected side effect is that it could also be good news for those of us who long to return to those great arcade days of the 1980s.